Hiking in Ötztal

 "Alm" mountain inn breakfast in Ötztal

-A great experience is the alpine breakfast once a week at the Acherberger Alm.
+A great experience is the alpine breakfast once a week at a hut in Hochoetz.
+(Tuesday)

 Walking.
 It was a means of travel for our forefathers but for us is a sport and way of balancing out everyday life.
 A way of slowing down.
 Experience all aspects of nature, breathe deep and feel free in the Ötztal valley!
 The Posthotel Kassl is the perfect starting point!